What Can Having Healthy Foods Habits Do For You?

 Eating fruit provides fiber and many other nutrients and gets slowly absorb to help maintain blood sugar levels more stable between meals.
 Fruits are rich in antioxidants which help the brain function better, decrease mood swings and may help improve memory as we age.
 It is recommended that you eat fresh fruits like melons, plums, pears, cherries, berries apples, and plums.
 Keep in mind, that the deeper the color of the fruit and vegetable the richer it is in micronutrients your brain needs to do its best.
 Most importantly fruits can also help you reach and maintain a healthy weight and prevent chronic diseases.

-Learn to Pair Quick Carbs with
+Learn to Pair Quick Carbs with Slow Digesting Foods

 To help maintain your blood glucose levels, you need to make it a habit of pairing foods that are quick absorbing, with foods that can slow up their breakdown within your digestive system.
 For instance, you can combine white rice with stir-fried beef and add some high-fiber beans to slow digestion and keep the rice from increasing your blood sugars.